André Simon (wine): Biography

 On 23 October 1931, Simon and a group of friends held a dinner in honour of Professor George Saintsbury, author of the classic Notes on a Cellar Book.
 Although the retired professor would have nothing to do with them, this gathering turned into the Saintsbury Club, which continues to this day.
 One of those present was A. J. A. Symons (no relation to Simon's wife), a dilettante in the publishing trade whom Simon had met some years earlier.
 On 20 October 1933, the two established the Wine & Food Society, with Simon as President (and Editor of the Society journal, Wine and Food), and Symons as Secretary handling the business side.
 The Society held its first banquet at the Savoy in January 1934.
 With the ending of Prohibition in the United States in 1933, Simon made his first trip to North America the following year.
 On 11 December 1934, he founded in New York City a branch of what would become the International Wine & Food Society, and branches across the US, Australia and South Africa soon followed.
 His great friend Symons died of a brain haemorrhage on 26 August 1941, and Simon took over control of the Society from that point.
-He finally ceded control of the journal to Condé Nast Publications in 1962.
+He ceded control of the journal to Condé Nast Publications in 1962.
 The Spring 1963 edition was the first under its new editor, a former copywriter on Vogue called Hugh Johnson.

 André Simon died in 1970.
 He believed that "a man dies too young if he leaves any wine in his cellar"; there were only two magnums of claret left in his personal cellar at his death.
 On what would have been his 100th birthday in 1977, 400 guests gathered at the Savoy to drink to his memory with Château Latour 1945 that he had left for the occasion.
 Despite living in England most of his life, he remained a French citizen and was an Officier de la Légion d'Honneur as well as a CBE.